JustinDo720/JobBuddy/README.md

   - [x] If no job present display a message

 3. **Banners**
-  - [ ] Upon a user finished action display a banner/alert
+  - [x] Upon a user finished action display a banner/alert
     - Posting, Editing, Removing etc

 4. **Adding Jobs**
   - [x] Grab the Status and State options to update our form
   - [x] Posting should now use our RESTAPI to post data to a specific User

-5. **Editing and Deleting**
+5. **Editing and Deleting & Job Details**
-  - [ ] Ensure these HTTP methods follow our backend
+  - [x] Ensure these HTTP methods follow our backend
+  - [ ] Job Details also reflect what we have in the database

 6. **Images**
   - [ ] Backend Storage isn't fully completed yet; however, we could add that to our form field